 Leonid Rogozov, a Soviet doctor, performed an operation on himself!
 In 1960, on an Antarctic expedition, he was forced to remove his appendix (a blizzard prevented a medical evacuation).
 During the surgery, he was assisted by a meteorologist and an engineer.

-Rjukan, Norway is a small town sandwiched between two steep cliffs running East to West.
+Rjukan, Norway is a small town between two steep cliffs running East to West.
 The northern latitude and high mountains mean the town is in darkness for a substantial part of the year.
 In 2013, mirrors were installed on the northern mountain to reflect sunlight into the valley.

 Barbie was based off a German doll named Lilli based off a cartoon where Lilli was a prostitute.